atoder/bettercompanysocialfeed/README.md

 The app will upload images to Amazon S3 as long as accesKeyID, secretAccesKey and bucket information is set up (also will use get /profile/images route to display images)

+(./uploads will still be used by 'sharp' npm to resize the image and then upload it to S3)

+Make sure your bucket name has a folder called /images

 **config/setup.js**

 ```javascript